MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/configure-client-access-control-smb-over-quic-preview.md

 - If you're using client certificates issues by a different certificate authority (CA) than the server, you need to ensure that the CA is trusted by the server.
 - Administrative privileges for the SMB server you're configuring.

-You also need an *SMB client* with the following:
+You also need an *SMB client* with the following prerequisites.

 - An SMB client running on one of the following operating systems:
   - [Windows Server Insiders build 25977](https://techcommunity.microsoft.com/t5/windows-server-insiders/announcing-windows-server-preview-build-25977/m-p/3958483) or later.
   - [Windows 11 Insider Preview Build 25977 (Canary Channel)](https://blogs.windows.com/windows-insider/2023/10/18/announcing-windows-11-insider-preview-build-25977-canary-channel/) or later.
-- A client certificate which is:
+- A client certificate that is:
   - Issued by a certificate authority trusted by the SMB server.
   - Installed in the client's certificate store.
   - Administrative privileges for the SMB server you're configuring.